alykoshin/inline-install/README.md

 ### new InlineInstall(options)
 - Parameter `options` is an object consisting of following properties:
-  - `url`             - URL for the installation in form 'https://chrome.google.com/webstore/detail/<itemId>'; replace <itemId> with your extension ID
+  - `itemId`          - Extension Id in Chrome Web Store (it is a part of extension url 'https://chrome.google.com/webstore/detail/<itemId>')
+  - `checkInstalled`  - Check if the extension is already installed in the browser (default: `true`)
+  - `prompt`          - Object defining the prompt to be shown to the user, containing of following properties:
-  - `text`            - Text to prompt the user
+    - `text`          - Text to prompt the user (default: 'This site requires Chrome Extension to be installed.
+Proceed with the installation?')
+    - `ok`            - Optional, OK button text (default: 'OK')
+    - `cancel`        - Optional, Cancel button text (default: 'Cancel')
-  - `reloadOnSuccess` - Reload current page on successful installation
+  - `reloadOnSuccess` - Reload current page on successful installation (default: `true`)

 Construct a new object.